 Environmental protection expenditure accounts

-This article provides information about expenditure to protect the environment in the European Union (EU) and in some non-EU countries, according to the environmental protection expenditure accounts (EPEA).
-Environmental protection covers the activities directly aimed at the prevention, reduction and elimination of pollution or any other degradation of the environment.
-EPEA describe production, consumption, investment, transfers and employment in environmental protection products or activities.
-The main aggregate is the national expenditure on environmental protection.
-EPEA is one of the European environmental accounts which are compiled in line with the national accounts.
+This article presents results of the 2017 collection of data from the environmental protection expenditure accounts (EPEA) reported by European Union (EU) Member States and selected non-EU countries.
+Environmental protection activities have as their primary purpose the prevention, reduction and elimination of pollution or any other degradation of the environment.
+EPEA describe production, consumption, investment, transfers and employment in environmental protection activities and measure the national expenditure on environmental protection.

-More information about the supply of environmental protection services is available from the environmental goods and services sector accounts (EGSS): see the articles on environmental economy — employment and growth and environmental goods and services sector.
-EPEA and EGSS are part of an integrated system of environmental accounts.
+More information about the supply of environmental protection products is available from the environmental goods and services sector accounts (EGSS): see the articles on environmental economy — employment and growth and environmental goods and services sector.

-National expenditure on environmental protection represents the sum of current and capital expenditure on environmental protection activities by a country (or a set of countries), including also the net financing of those services with the rest of the world.
+National expenditure on environmental protection ('NEEP') consists of a country's current and capital expenditure on environmental protection activities, including net transfers to the rest of the world.

 Final consumption expenditure on environmental protection

-In the EU Member States, environmental protection investment by the general government ranged between 0.6 % and 27 % of its total investment in 2015 (see Figure 7).
-This share was the highest in Bulgaria, Slovenia, the Netherlands and the Czech Republic (all with more than 10 %).
-The lowest shares were registered in Sweden, Croatia, Denmark and Austria (all with less than 2 %).
+In the EU Member States, general government and NPISH investment spending for environmental protection activities ranged between 0.2 % and 26 % of sector total investment in 2015 (see Figure 7).
+This share was particularly large (over 15 %) in Bulgaria, Malta, Slovenia and the Netherlands .
+On the other hand, for Finland, Estonia, Austria, Denmark, Lithuania and Ireland, the equivalent shares were lower than 2 %.

 Production of environmental protection services

-This part of this article presents some measures of the production of environmental protection services, analysed down by institutional sector and environmental protection activities using the classification of environmental protection activities (CEPA 2000).
+This part of the article presents data on the production of environmental protection services, broken down by institutional sector and environmental protection activity (using the classification of environmental protection activities (CEPA 2000)).

-Statistics on EPEA provide a wide range of data: gross fixed capital formation and net acquisition of non-financial non-produced assets, pollution treatment investment, pollution prevention investment, final consumption, intermediate consumption, exports and imports, output, taxes less subsidies, compensation of employees, consumption of fixed capital, net operating surplus, related non-EP output (receipts from by-products), employment, current and capital transfers and earmarked taxes (for financing environmental protection measures).
-The data are broken down by environmental domains and by institutional sectors.
+Statistics on EPEA provide data on a wide range of important economic variables, such as gross fixed capital formation, output, final and intermediate consumption, exports and imports, taxes less subsidies, compensation of employees, consumption of fixed capital, employment, current and capital transfers and earmarked taxes (for financing environmental protection measures).
+The data are broken down by environmental domain and institutional sector.

-Institutional sectors are defined in SEEA CF 2012 and ESA 2010.
-EPEA uses the following groupings: corporations, general government (and non-profit institutions serving households), households, the rest of the world (as beneficiary or origin of transfers for environmental protection).
-This article does not report results for the rest of the world sector.
+Sectors Institutional sectors are defined in SEEA CF 2012 and ESA 2010.
+EPEA use the following groupings of sectors: - Corporations as specialist producers of environmental protection services; - Other corporations (as ancillary producers); - General government and non-profit institutions serving households (NPISH); - Households (as consumers of environmental protection services); - Rest of the world (as beneficiary or origin of transfers for environmental protection).

 - CEPA 1 — Protection of ambient air and climate